Glanerbrug

-Glanerbrug [ɣlaːnər'brʏx] is a town in the east of the city of Enschede, Netherlands.
-It is close to the border, formed by the stream Glanerbeek, with Germany and the city of Gronau, North Rhine-Westphalia.
-The name of Glanerbrug is derived from the bridge over the Glanerbeek (brug in Dutch is bridge in English).
+Glanerbrug [ɣlaːnər'brʏx] is a town east of the city of Enschede, the Netherlands.
+It is close to the border with Germany, formed by the stream Glanerbeek, and the city of Gronau, North Rhine-Westphalia.
+The name Glanerbrug is derived from the bridge (Dutch: brug) over the Glanerbeek stream.

 On 7 April 1990 the Glanerbrug meteorite fell through the roof of a house there.
 Further information: Meteorite fall.